-All applicants: Update your online Personal Profile (including mailing address and Designated Priority Group and Voluntary Self-Identification sections) before submitting your application.
+All applicants: Update your online Organization Profile (including mailing address and new Designated Priority Group and Equity Data Tool sections) before submitting your application.

 Questions?
 Contact a Program Advisor for this grant program.
 We are here to help.
-The BC Arts Council office hours are 8:30 a.m. to 4:30 p.m., Monday to Friday.
+The BC Arts Council office hours are 8:30 a.m. to 4:30 p.m.
+Monday to Friday.